ryanwilsond/belte/docs/Current/ControlFlow.md

 MyFunction(4, param3: 10);
 ```

+### 2.1.5 Template Arguments

+Similar to classes, declared functions (or methods) can be templated.
+The functionality of function templates are
+identical to that of class templates, which can be read about [here](./ClassesAndObjects.md#45-templates).
+The syntax
+for templates and template constraint clauses are as follows:
+`void Func<template parameters...>() where { template constraint clauses... } { }`

 ## 2.2 Entry Point

 If no specific entry point is declared, the program runs statements in a top-down approach (similar to Python).
 This is